ricardoom/dominotrono/content/posts/re-re-design-pt1.md

 - Reorganization of the style scheme completed
 - Working towards using `clamp()` instead of the responsive font vendor function
 - creating more partial templates to further isolate blocks of code for ease of use and readability

+### Jan.
+30, 2021

+Carrying on through the CSS cleanup, and adding in compact and more concise css and html partials, reflective of a more component based way of thinking.
+While Its not nearly close enough, this is the overall attitude and mind set.

+It should also be noted that as of today, the compiled css file size is around 42.5K.
+Way too much!
+My goal is to cut it half from when I orgininaly started which was at 50.1K (Yikes!)
+So when its down to 25-20K I'll be happy.
+Ideally though I should be at 10 or less.
+I just don't think there's enough styling going on to warrant such a big file.
+And is indicative of my lackadaisical approach and superficial understanding of the BEM methodology and its implementation.
+That misapprehension manifesting as a needlessly deep nested structure.
+Hard to maintain.